Statin Answers

 An April 2008 report of Rutgers University research showed that a combination of atorvastatin (Lipitor) and celecoxib (Celebrex) may stop or slow the growth of prostate cancer.
 Another study announced in 2013 found lower incidences of prostate cancer in patients on statins.
 This is certainly a pleiotropic effect and nobody is suggesting statins be prescribed to prevent cancer.
 (The 2013 study found initial incidence of prostate cancer was lowered, but rates of recurrence or progression were unaffected.)

 Large scale studies by the Department of Veteran Affairs show statin usage is associated with reduction in rates of lung cancer.
 And also appear to reduce the risk of pancreatic cancer.
 A further Baylor College of Medicine published in 2009 showed evidence that statins may prevent or slow liver cancer.
-An Israeli study released in 2012 found people who took statins were less likely to develop cancer, and the effect was especially pronounced in men and leukemia.
 A retrospective stufy of over 40000 men concluded statin usage cut risk of prostate cancer by 24 percent.

 Researchers in Switzerland and California may have started to uncover the mechanism for chemoprevention.
 The growth of lymphatic vessels facilitates the growth of tumors and aids in the body's rejection of transplanted organs.
 Statins appear to inhibit this vessel growth.